CircuitVerse/Interactive-Book/README.md

 There would be two types of Interactions.

 1. **Circuit Interactions-** This would include designing optimal circuits which would help to clearly understand the logic.
 The student would be able to clearly detect the variation of output with the change in input via these circuits.
 With each Interaction module, there would be a set of instructions that would guide the user to see the desired changes.
-2. **ModuleSpecificInteractions-** This would include interaction which are designed for individual module like kmap simulator , truth table generatoretc.
+2. **Module Specific Interactions-** This would include interaction which are designed for individual module like kmap simulator , truth table generatoretc.

 **However, we do have some rules and general guidelines we would like you to follow:**